Kylie Jenner Reportedly Wants To Be Pregnant Again By Next Year

 Insider reports that Kylie has spoken out about having another girl in the past, wanting Stormi to have that close sister bond that she shares with her older sisters, Kourtney, Kim, Khloe, and Kendall.

 Kylie even revealed that she’s got other baby names picked out for a girl that she didn’t use for Stormi.
-One of the names that she revealed was Rose, saying she loved the name, but doesn’t think she’ll ever use it.
+One of the names that she revealed was Rose, saying she loved the name but doesn’t think she’ll ever use it.

-The other name, which Jenner deemed as “weird,” she is refusing to tell in case she wants to give it to one of her future daughter.
+She is refusing to tell the other name, which Jenner deemed as “weird,” in case she wants to give it to a future daughter.
 She also revealed that she already knows what she’ll name a baby boy if she were to have a son.

 Fans can see more of Kylie Jenner’s life by following her on Instagram.